Southern soul: 1960s–1980s

-Some soul musicians were from southern states: these included Georgia natives Otis Redding and James Brown, Rufus Thomas and Bobby "Blue" Bland (from Tennessee), Eddie Floyd (from Alabama), Johnnie Taylor, Al Green (from Arkansas).
+Some soul musicians were from southern states: these included Georgia natives Otis Redding and James Brown, Rufus Thomas and Bobby "Blue" Bland (from Tennessee), Eddie Floyd (from Alabama), and Johnnie Taylor and Al Green (from Arkansas).

 Southern soul was at its peak through the 1960s, when Memphis soul and the Muscle Shoals sound were popular.
 In 1963, Stan Lewis founded Jewel Records in Shreveport, Louisiana, along with two subsidiary labels, Paula and Ronn.
 Lewis signed soul and blues artists such as Toissaint McCall, Bobby Rush, John Lee Hooker, Charles Brown, Buster Benton, Lightnin’ Hopkins, Ted Taylor and Little Johnny Taylor.
 In 1966, the Shreveport-based Murco Records released "Losin' Boy" by Eddy Giles, which held a place on Cashbox magazine's Hot 100 for five weeks.
 Murco Records had soul chart success with its other artist included Reuben Bell.

 Other significant contributors were Stax Records with their house band Booker T. & the MGs as well as New York based Label Atlantic Records.
 Atlantic was Ray Charles's home, and became an early exporter of the "Muscle Shoals Sound" by distributing Percy Sledge's "When a Man Loves a Woman", recorded at Rick Hall's FAME Studios.
 FAME becoming the studio of choice for new and experienced artists alike.
-Establishing the city of Muscle Shoals, Alabama as a major part of southern soul.
+Establishing the city of Muscle Shoals, Alabama as a major part of Southern soul.
 Aretha Franklin credits FAME as the place her career turned around, and Etta James recorded hit album "Tell Mama" there.

 The Stax label's most successful artist of the 1960s, Otis Redding, was influenced by fellow Georgia native Little Richard and the more cosmopolitan sounds of Mississippi-born Sam Cooke.
 Other Stax artists of note included Johnnie Taylor, Soul Children, the Dramatics (from Detroit), Eddie Floyd, the Staple Singers, Carla Thomas, and Isaac Hayes.
 Atlantic Records artists Sam & Dave's records were released on the Stax label and featured the MGs.
 Wilson Pickett launched his solo career through his collaboration with the Stax team, and Pickett gained big hit "Land of a Thousand Dances" with FAME Studios musicians in Muscle Shoals, Alabama.